 FreedomPop was founded in 2012 by a capital investment venture led by creators Stephen Stokols and Steven Sesar to start a new carrier that molds free, open Internet with the traditional mobile telecom services.
 The company has a base focus with phones that work completely over the internet via voice over IP and supplements that when you are away from Wi-Fi with carrier towers.

-FreedomPop original launched with a limited run of phones compatible with Sprint.
+FreedomPop originally launched with a limited run of phones compatible with Sprint.
 In 2016 the company expanded to “global compatibility” with a new partnership providing coverage with AT&T’s network.
 A year later it inked a deal with Target to sell service inside its stores to compete with Walmart and Straight Talk.

 What are FreedomPop Rate Plans?

 As mentioned above, FreedomPop starts at a free tier for just Wi-Fi enabled smartphone plans and moves towards more traditional monthly rates as you add data and voice away from Wi-Fi connections.